SaimumIslam/SaimumIslam/README.md

 # SaimumIslam

 I'm Saimum Islam, a talented full-stack engineer who has a passion for coming up with creative solutions that meet the needs of my clients.
-With 3 years of industry experience, I have honed my abilities in a variety of technologies, especially React.js, Django Rest Framework, and Express.js.
+With 4 years of industry experience, I have honed my abilities in a variety of technologies, especially React.js, Django Rest Framework, Koa.js and React Native.

 I firmly believe in the value of coding standards and do my best to adhere to them when writing high-quality, idiomatic code.
 I also think of effective group dynamics and team members that pick things up quickly.